 SyCip Gorres Velayo & Co.
-(SGV & Co.) has been the Bank's independent auditor for more than 20 years and is again recommended for appointment at the scheduled annual stockholders' meeting.
+(SGV & Co.) has been the Bank's independent auditor for more than 20 years and was again approved for appointment at the annual stockholders' meeting on June 18, 2020.
 In compliance with SEC Memorandum Circular No. 8, Series of 2003, and Amendments to SRC Rule 68 on the rotation of external auditors or signing partners of a firm every after five (5) years of engagement, Mr. Ray Francis C. Balagtas was assigned since 2016 as SGV & Co. partner-in-charge for the Bank.